owen2/AutomaticPackageRestoreMigrationScript/README.md

 You can use this script to remove nuget.exe, nuget.targets, and all project and solution references to nuget.targets so you can take advantage of Automatic Package Restore.
 It more or less automates the process described [here](http://docs.nuget.org/docs/workflows/migrating-to-automatic-package-restore)

 It will recurse through the directory you run the script from and do it to any solutions that may be in there somewhere.
 Be careful and have fun! (not responsible for anything that breaks)

+## migateToAutomaticPackageRestoreNotUsingTFS.ps1

+Basically the same as migateToAutomaticPackageRestore.ps1, except it removes the entire .nuget folder from disk and solution file.

 ## FixHintPaths.ps1